dgaydukov/cert-aws/files/sa.md

     * before 2013 there were no default VPC and all EC2 where launched in flat network shared with other aws users
     * allows to connect your VPC with EC2 classic, EC2 becomes a member of VPC Security Group
 * VPC Link - connect API GateWay to private ec2
-VPC Endpoint:
-* endpoint services (used to call AWS PrivateLink) - you create some service (ec2) and add NLB(not application/classic lb), and other aws accounts can connect to your service via interface endpoint
-So using this you can create private service provider that would provide some logic to other aws accounts on vpc-to-vpc basis Of course you can access your NLB form the internet (you should have at least one RT with internet gateway route to access NLB/ALB by dns name), but using privatelink will ensure that all traffic is within aws , and no traverse the internet (same as this service running inside your vpc), and to access your service from privatelink you don't need to have internet gateway (cause all traffic inside aws and doesn't go to outside Internet)
-So you can access service (ec2) of one vpc from another without vpc peering/internet gateway/vpn If you share your service with aws marketplace you can get vanity dns name like `us-east-1.vpce.mycoolsite.com`
+VPC Endpoint - private connection to AWS services without Internet Gateway/NAT/VPN.
+It make sure all traffic goes inside aws network.
+There are 2 types:
 * Gateway endpoint — target for a route in your route table for traffic destined to a supported AWS service (s3/dynamoDB)
 * Interface endpoint — ENI with a private IP address from the IP address range of your subnet that serves as an entry point for traffic destined to a supported service.
 So instead of calling public dns name of some service, aws create ENI inside your subnet, and so you don't need internet access anymore.
 You can directly call this private IP since it's inside your vpc.
-Using this enables you to connect to services powered by AWS PrivateLink (so basically all aws services + your custom created via endpoint, except those in gateway endpoint, are aws privatelink)
+Using this enables you to connect to services powered by AWS PrivateLink (so basically all aws services + your custom created via endpoint services, except those in gateway endpoint).
+Endpoint services - you create some service (ec2) and add NLB(not application/classic lb), and other aws accounts can connect to your service via interface endpoint.
+So using this you can create private service provider that would provide some logic to other aws accounts on vpc-to-vpc basis Of course you can access your NLB form the internet (you should have at least one RT with internet gateway route to access NLB/ALB by dns name), but using privatelink will ensure that all traffic is within aws , and no traverse the internet (same as this service running inside your vpc), and to access your service from privatelink you don't need to have internet gateway (cause all traffic inside aws and doesn't go to outside Internet)
+So you can access service (ec2) of one vpc from another without vpc peering/internet gateway/vpn If you share your service with aws marketplace you can get vanity dns name like `us-east-1.vpce.mycoolsite.com`.
 By default ec2 instances dns name is disabled (only ip address is given).
 You can enable it for vpc by going to `Actions=>Edit DNS Hostname`.
 You can change subnet setting `Actions=>Modify auto-assign IP settings` and in this case when you create ec2, it would by default select subnet settings (enable/disable auto-assign public IP address).
 Of course you can also change it on ec2 level.
 VPC Tenancy